Mostly copied from http://www.moreprocess.com /devices/types-of-bus-isa-pci-ide-usb-scsi-ieee-1394

 For connecting different devices to a computer different buses are used.
 Each bus typically has a different data transfer speed.

 1) ISA (Industry Standard Architecture) bus: ISA bus was created by IBM in 1981.
 The ISA bus can transfer 8 or 16 bits at one time.
-ISA's 8 bit bus ran at 4.77 MHz (the clock speed of the IBM PC's 8088 CPU) with a data transfer of just over 2 MBytes/s.
-The 16 bit (2 byte) IBM AT's 80286 CPU ran originally at 8 MHz and about 8 MBytes/s.
+ISA's 8 bit bus ran at 4.77 MHz (the clock speed of the IBM PC's 8088 CPU) with a data transfer of just over 2 MByte/s.
+The 16 bit (2 byte) IBM AT's 80286 CPU ran originally at 8 MHz and about 8 MByte/s.
 The ISA is still in use with parallel printers.

 2) PCI (Peripheral Component Interconnect) bus: PCI bus was created by Intel in 1993.
 PCI bus can transfer 32 or 64 bits at one time.
-PCI bus ran originally at 33 Mhz, with a data transfer of 250 Mbytes/s.
-PCI Express is used with modern graphics cards at 1 gbyte/s (or more), also network cards.
+PCI bus ran originally at 33 Mhz, with a data transfer of 250 Mbyte/s.
+PCI Express is used with modern graphics processor cards at 1 GByte/s (or more), also network cards.

 3) IDE (Integrated Drive Electronics) bus: IDE bus is used for connecting disks and CDROMs to the computer.
 Retroactively termed Parallel ATA (AT attachment) with the first such 16-bit drives appearing in Compaq PCs in 1986.
 A short-lived, 8-bit implementation of ATA was created for the IBM XT and similar machines.
 The latest versions of Parallel ATA support up to 133 MByte/s.

-4) SCSI (Small Computer System Interface) bus: It is a high performance 16-bit bus which is used for fast disks, scanners, and for devices which require high bandwidth.
-It has a data rate of 640 MB/s.
+4) SCSI (Small Computer System Interface) bus: It is a high performance 16-bit bus which was used for fast disks, scanners, and for devices which require high bandwidth.
+It has a data rate of 640 MByte/s.